PackSite/Library.Pipelining/README.md

 ## Features

-  - Uses `Microsoft.Extensions.*` to establish a modular architecture (can also be used without Generic Host but with limited features).
+  - Uses `Microsoft.Extensions.*` to suppoort a modular library design (can also be used without Generic Host but with limited features).
   - Highly asynchronous processing model.
   - Transient, Scoped, and Singleton pipeline lifetime.
   - Pipelines distinguised by custom names or pipeline argument data type.